-- 1. First process: bootloader starts. - (a) If one-file mode, extract bundled files to temppath/MEIxxxxx. - (b) Modify various environment variables: - Linux: If set, save the original value of LD_LIBRARY_PATH into LD_LIBRARY_PATH_ORIG.
-Prepend our path to LD_LIBRARY_PATH. - AIX: same thing, but using LIBPATH and LIBPATH_ORIG. - OSX: unset DYLD_LIBRARY_PATH. - (c) Set up to handle signals for both processes. - (d) Run the child process. - (e) Wait for the child process to finish. - (f) If one-file mode, delete temppath/MEIxxxxx. - 2.
-Second process: bootloader itself started as a child process. - (a) On Windows set the activation context. - (b) Load the Python dynamic library.
-The name of the dynamic library is embedded in the executable file. - (c) Initialize Python interpreter: set sys.path, sys.prefix, sys.executable.

-(d) Run python code.
+- A. First process: bootloader starts.

+- 1. If one-file mode, extract bundled files to temppath/MEIxxxxxx.

+- 2. Modify various environment variables:

+- GNU/Linux: If set, save the original value of LD_LIBRARY_PATH into LD_LIBRARY_PATH_ORIG.
+Prepend our path to LD_LIBRARY_PATH.

+- AIX: same thing, but using LIBPATH and LIBPATH ORIG.

+- OSX: unset DYLD_LIBRARY_PATH.

+- 3. Set up to handle signals for both processes.

+- 4. Run the child process.

+- 5. Wait for the child process to finish.

+- 6. If one-file mode, delete temppath/MEIxxxxxx. - B. Second process: bootloader itself started as a child process. - 1.
+On Windows set the activation context. - 2.
+Load the Python dynamic library.
+The name of the dynamic library is embedded in the executable file. - 3.
+Initialize Python interpreter: set sys.path, sys.prefix, sys.executable. - 4.
+Run python code.